Gigaspaces/xap-docs/site/content/xap/12.3/security/security-configurations-ext.markdown

 The default Grid components security configuration file is `grid-security.properties`.
 It can be located anywhere in the classpath or in the classpath under `config/security`.
 Here you can declare different configurations that will affect all the Grid components (such as GSA, GSM, GSC) together.

+#### Web-UI - Security Configuration file

+The default Web-UI component security configuration file is `webui-security.properties`.
+The configuration file affects only the Web-UI.
+It can be located anywhere in the classpath or in the classpath under `config/security`.

 #### Processing Unit - Security Configuration file

 The default Processing Unit (Space) security configuration file is `/META-INF/spring/pu.properties`.
 This is equivalent to custom properties being passed to the Space.
 This allows you to configure different configurations for different Processing Units.
 Thus, having a Processing Unit Cluster point to a specific security directory.